How can GPCR BRET biosensors improve drug discovery efforts ?

 The quality of information provided by the bioSens-All® technology can be a crucial at different levels:

-Spatiotemporal analysis and real-time trafficking: out of the box drug discovery
+Spatiotemporal analysis and real-time trafficking

 Each of our ebBRET biosensors can be monitored in real-time, and in various intracellular compartment.
 This feature brings another level of analysis that can be leveraged.
 Since two different ligands might have similar signaling signatures from an endpoint readout perspective, but a completely different kinetics of activation translating into different physiological effects, real-time analysis can be particularly helpful to discriminate ligands, and get a better understanding of their respective functional effects.

-Identification of bias signaling and desired signaling signature is the way to go for precision medicine
+Identification of bias signaling and desired signaling signature

 With a better understanding of a ligand’s signaling signature comes the capacity to precisely design a drug in order to activate certain pathways, while inhibiting others.
 This concept called “bias signaling“ is crucial and might leverage new drug discovery potential, enhancing a drug’s and receptor’s therapeutic potential, while inhibiting its side effects.